 - Arrival of pocket license: 6-8 additional weeks

 - Update of license status: 48 hours

 - Arrival of pocket license: 2-3 weeks

 The minimum requirement for each renewal period is 50 hours of continuing education, including 2 hours of Infection Control, 2 hours of California Dental Law, and Basic Life Support.
-Dental licensees renewing for the first time are exempt from this requirement, see Business and Professions Code Section 1017.
+Dental licensees renewing for the first time are exempt from this requirement, see California Code of Regulations Section 1017.
 You may verify a Continuing Education Provider by visiting our License Verification web page.

 Click here for Duplicate renewal notice.